deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

 For every noun, learn the grammatical gender, the genitive singular and the nominative plural.
 -

-This is important, because this information will tell you how to use the words properly:
+This is important, because this information will tell you how to use the nouns properly:

 * If the **genitive singular** of a noun **ends in -s or -es**, then **all other singular cases** have **no ending and are therefore identical to the nominative singular**.
 However, sometimes the dative singular **can optionally** end in -e.
 * If the **genitive singular** of a noun **ends in -en**, then **the dative and accusative singular end in -en**, as well.
 * If the **genitive singular** of a **neuter (!)** noun **ends in -en**, then **only dative singular ends in -en**, as well.
 The **accusative singular**, however, **is identical to the nominative singular**.